AlexsanderHamir/AtomOS/docs/package_manager.md

 ### Installation Management Methods

-- `IsExistingInstallation() bool` - Checks if this is an existing installation
+- `isExistingInstallation() bool` - Checks if this is an existing installation
 - `IsLoaded() bool` - Checks if the installation has been loaded into memory
 - `GetLoadedBlocks() []BlockMetadata` - Returns the blocks loaded from existing installation
 - `GetLoadedBlock(blockName string) (BlockMetadata, bool)` - Returns a specific block by name from loaded installation
 - `IsBlockLoaded(blockName string) bool` - Checks if a specific block is loaded in memory
-- `checkBinariesExist() error` - Validates the integrity of an existing installation
+- `checkBinariesExistAndLoad() error` - Validates the integrity of an existing installation
 - `GetInstallationStats() (*InstallationStats, error)` - Gets detailed installation statistics

 ## Installation Management